Skookumchuck Narrows & Jervis Inlet

 Experience the raw power and beauty of the world-famous Skookumchuck Narrows and beyond.
-Our private guided tours offer an extended experience in addition to viewing the world-famous Skookumchuck Narrows; our private tours show you some of the most beautiful places on the Sunshine Coast that are only accessible by boat.
+Our private guided tours offer an extended experience in addition to viewing the world -famous Skookumchuck Narrows; our private tours show you some of the most beautiful places on the Sunshine Coast that are only accessible by boat.

 Our extended tours offer a chance to view the stunning 444-metre drop of Friel Falls (Harmony Falls), picnic on the hot rocks of Hotham Sound, or swim in the unspoiled beauty of Hidden Lagoon.
-The snacks are on us – our 5 hour tours come with your choice of a meat & cheese or fruit platter and bottled water.

 About Our Boat